relspas/Whatsapp-language-learner/README.md

-# WhatsApp Word Frequency Extractor
+# WhatsApp Language Learner

-This Python script analyzes WhatsApp chat exports and computes word or expression frequencies.
-It can process a single text file or a folder of multiple exports.
+This tool analyzes WhatsApp chat exports and computes word or expression frequencies.
+It can process a single Whatsapp chat or a folder of multiple exported chats.

 ## 📦 Setup Instructions